Asymptotic behavior of the Brownian frog model: Passage time and containing a ball

 Let $L = \{t e_1 \colon t \geq 0\}$ with $e_1$ the standard unit vector.
 For $n \ge 0$ let $x_n$ be closest point in $\mathcal P$ to $ne_1$.
 Let $s=d/2+\alpha/2$ with $\alpha > 0$ small and let

 By \eqref{Bub} wvhp

-\begin{enumerate}[label = (\roman*)] \item no frog from outside $R_n$ wakes up a frog at $x_0, x_1, \ldots x_n$ before time $n$. (to see this, note that at some time before $n$ it would have to be on the boundary of $R_n$), and \item no frog that starts in $R_n$ moves by $n^r$ before time $n$. \end{enumerate} Let $q = n^{1/2 + \alpha}$.
+\begin{enumerate}[label = (\roman*)] \item no frog from outside $R_n$ wakes up a frog at $x_0, x_1, \ldots x_n$ before time $n$. (to see this, note that at some time before $n$ it would have to be on the boundary of $R_n$), and \item no frog that starts in $R_n$ moves by $n^r$ before time $n$. \end{enumerate}

+Let $q = n^{1/2 + \alpha}$.
 When the good event in (ii) occurs, the passage times $T(x_i,x_j)$ and $T(x_k,x_\ell)$ are independent for $k-j \ge q$ because the frogs used in finding the first passage time will not be able to travel far enough to influence the second passage time.
-This can be made precise by coupling to independent random variables.
+This can be made precise by coupling independent random variables.

 Let $m = \lfloor n^{\alpha} \rfloor$.
 Let $Y_i = T(x_{(i-1)m}, x_{im})$ for $i\le n/m$.
 If $m$ is large then $EY_i \le (\gamma_r + \ep)m$ by subadditivity.
 Define the random variable and note that by \thref{lem:step1} wvhp $\bar Y_i = Y_i$ for all $1\le i \le n/m$.
 Let $Z_i = \bar Y_i - E \bar Y_i$ and observe that $E\bar Y_i \le EY_i\le (\gamma_r + \ep)m$, and $|Z_i| \le n^{ \alpha(2+\ep) }$.
-In the definition of $Z_i$, we are subtracting off the mean of $Y_i$, but because it is bounded by something of order $n^{2\alpha}$, the dominant part of $Z_i$ is still of order $n^{\alpha(2+\epsilon)}$.
+In the definition of $Z_i$, we are subtracting off the mean of $Y_i$, but because it is bounded by something of order $n^{\alpha}$, the dominant part of $Z_i$ is still of order $n^{\alpha(2+\epsilon)}$.
 For $k \le n^{1/2}$ consider the sum

 In words, $S_k$ represents how far the passage time deviates from the mean for a selection of points along the ray $L$.
 In $S_k$, we only add up passage times between points that are at least $n^{1/2 + \alpha}$ apart; so, on the good event (ii) for each fixed $k$ the variables being summed are independent, mean 0, and bounded by $n^{\alpha(2+\ep)}$.
 So, if $p$ is a positive integer